kemaltekce/leanlearning/content/introduction/10_why_should_I_care.md

 To overcome this hurdle of learning - finding time and content, constraining your curiosity, and making learning joyful and effective - I created the LeLe method.
 The lean learning method.

+The LeLe method is a guide on how to learn.
+It's also a toolkit full of techniques from which you can pick, adapt and use in your own learning process.